Do you have a problem with spam?

 I do, but perhaps not the one that you imagine.

-You see, the anti-spam system I have in place does do a pretty good job of siphoning away offers to purchase fake doctorates, malware posing as attached invoices, and emails in Cantonese or Russian that are trying to sell me… well, I don’t know what they’re trying to see me as I don’t speak those languages.
+You see, the anti-spam system I have in place does do a pretty good job of siphoning away offers to purchase fake doctorates, malware posing as attached invoices, and emails in Cantonese or Russian that are trying to sell me… well, I don’t know what they’re trying to sell me as I don’t speak those languages.